Whefert/weather-dashboard/README.md

 ## Description

-A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+A weather dashboard that runs in the browser and feature dynamically updated HTML and CSS.
 The dashboard uses the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API to retrieve weather data for cities.
 The OpenWeatherMap APIs is used to retrieve the geographical coordinates for the given city name.
 User searches are stored in `localStorage` for data persistence.

 Here is the link to the deployed application: https://whefert.github.io/weather-dashboard/